szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Regeneration improved to 1 HP per 5/2 rounds
 - Adds 15% resistance to all elements (i.e., the damage type of most dragons)
 - +4 THAC0 bonus against dragons and wyverns
-- +2 Armor Class vs. Dragons and Wyverns (essentially like a "Protection from Dragons and Wyverns" spell)
+- +2 Armor Class and Saving Throws vs. Dragons and Wyverns (essentially like a "Protection from Dragons and Wyverns" spell)
 - Detect Invisibility can be cast three times per day instead of once
 - Deals an additional tick of 2d8+2 damage if the target is a dragon or wyvern